CCHSC AmeriCorps Senior 918

 Super Senior 918

-25 members of Senior 918 will be a Super volunteer who are agreeing to:
+Members of Senior 918 are agreeing to:

 • Paid for all in-service time (service activities, training, required program events/activities)